DZ-ABDLHAKIM/YouTube-Scraper-Pro-Full-Channel-Playlists-..etc./README.md

 **Q : Is it legal to scrape data from YouTube?**
 A : Scraping YouTube is legal if you adhere to copyright and personal data regulations.
 This scraper deals with cookies and privacy consent dialogs on your behalf, so be aware that the results from your YouTube scrape **might contain personal information**.
 Personal data is protected by GDPR (EU Regulation 2016/679) and other regulations worldwide.
 You should not scrape personal data unless you have a legitimate reason to do so.
 If you're unsure whether your reason is legitimate, please consult your lawyers.
-You can also read Apify blog post on the [legality of web scraping](https://blog.apify.com/is-web-scraping-legal).
+You can also read the Apify blog post on the [legality of web scraping](https://blog.apify.com/is-web-scraping-legal).

 **Q : Does the tool handle YouTube URL shortlinks?**
 A : Yes, the tool uses an advanced URL and keyword parsing system that standardizes all YouTube content identifiers, including shortened URLs.